jackmorrison12/personal-site/content/notes/bigtable.md

   - Google
 ---

-Bigtable is a Distributed Storage System for Structured Data, developed by Google
+Bigtable is a <mark>Distributed Storage System for Structured Data</mark>, developed by Google

 ## Why Bigtable?

-Google has lots of data which needs storing and processing, for example: web, satellite and user data
+Google has <mark>lots of data</mark> which needs storing and processing, for example: <mark>web, satellite and user data</mark>

-They also have many incoming requests coming for all of their services at any time
+They also have <mark>many incoming requests</mark> coming for all of their services at any time

 No commercial database system is big enough to handle this - even if there was, it would be extremely expensive, and may not have the best design choices for them, so they made Bigtable